orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_network_routed.md

 page_title: "cloudavenue_edgegateway_network_routed Data Source - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
   The cloudavenue_edgegateway_network_routed data source allows you to retrieve information about an existing routed network with the edge gateway within VDC scope.
-If you want to retrieve information about a routed network in the vDC Groupe scope, please use the cloudavenue_vdcg_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg_network_routed data source.
+If you want to retrieve information about a routed network in the vDC Group scope, please use the cloudavenue_vdcg_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg_network_routed data source.
 ---

 # cloudavenue_edgegateway_network_routed (Data Source)

 The `cloudavenue_edgegateway_network_routed` data source allows you to retrieve information about an existing routed network with the edge gateway within VDC scope.
-If you want to retrieve information about a routed network in the vDC Groupe scope, please use the [`cloudavenue_vdcg_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg_network_routed) data source.
+If you want to retrieve information about a routed network in the vDC Group scope, please use the [`cloudavenue_vdcg_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg_network_routed) data source.

 ## Example Usage